Contents

 🔑 Configure the Connection String

-The application reads the ACS connection string from an environment variable.
+The application reads the ACS connection string from this environment variable:

 COMMUNICATION_SERVICES_CONNECTION_STRING